-Coming up is release of my food memoir, Good Seeds: A Menominee Indian Food Memoir, from Wisconsin Historical Society Press, Sept.
-2016.
-ISBN 978-0-87020-771-6 Contact the author: email@example.com Contact the press marketing manager at 608-264-6465 or firstname.lastname@example.org for media, review copies and author appearances.
-Join me for the Lawrence, Ks., launch of the book with samples and special menu at 715 Restaurant, 3-5:30 pm Sept.
-16, Friday.
-Raven Bookstore will sell books.
-Details are at Raven Book Events
+My book Good Seeds: A Menominee Indian Food Memoir, from Wisconsin Historical Society Press, is $19.95 hardback, ISBN 978-0-87020-771-6.
+Contact the author: email@example.com Contact the press marketing manager at 608-264-6465 or firstname.lastname@example.org for media, review copies and author appearances.
+Raven Bookstore sells books in Lawrence.
+Appearances:

 More information about Good Seeds: “In Tom Weso’s youth, a meal for his Menominee family took an entire year to plan.
 Eating with the seasons, you get wild game, fish, maple, berries, squash, and other delectables.
 But you get them only once a year.
 It is this sustaining way of life that Weso narrates for us in Good Seeds.
 These stories and recipes make us appreciate the past, make us long for woods and waters today, and make us just plain hungry.” —Heid E. Erdrich, author of Original Local: Indigenous Foods, Stories, and Recipes from the Upper Midwest

 “Weso tells his tale of Menominee history that began with his family in a house that had been an Indian service jail.
 There is necessary information here—diesel fuel gels at 40 below.
 Pines burst at 20 below.
 The whole Wisconsin winter he knew begins to thaw in Good Seeds.
 Weso says his grandmother used to start fire each morning.
 I want to say, it is Weso who starts fire, but the fire he builds is for the written word.
 It is language that sparks this work to life.” —Diane Glancy, poet, playwright, and author of Pushing the Bear: After the Trail of Tears